 In macroeconomic terms, the banking sector in Sweden is as important as in other European countries.
-The balance sheet total of all Swedish banks in 2021 was about three times the size of Sweden's total economic output.
-By comparison, the European average was 2.5 times GDP.
-The bank branch network in Sweden is significantly below average, with 6,920 inhabitants per branch.
-In comparison, the European average is 3,234 inhabitants per branch (see charts 1 and 2).
+The balance sheet total of all Swedish banks in 2022 was 2.8 times the size of Sweden's total economic output.
+By comparison, the European average was 2.4 times GDP.
+The bank branch network in Sweden is significantly below average, with 6,968 inhabitants per branch.
+In comparison, the European average is 3,228 inhabitants per branch (see figures 1 and 2).

-In 2021, the portfolio of loans at risk of default at Swedish banks was 0.3%, significantly below the average of 2% in other European countries.
-The cost-income ratio of Swedish banks in 2021 was 46.2%, below the level of other European competitors.
-Profitability, measured by return on equity, was 11.8% in 2021, well above that of other banks in Europe (see charts 3 and 4).
+In 2022, the portfolio of loans at risk of default at Swedish banks was 0.2%, significantly below the average of 1.8% in other European countries.
+The cost-income ratio of Swedish banks in 2022 was 44.8%, below the level of other European competitors.
+Profitability, measured by return on equity, was 11.5% in 2022, well above that of other banks in Europe (see figures 3 and 4).

 Since the mid-1980s, the Swedish banking market has been extensively deregulated.
-As a result, there was an increase in the volume of credit, which fueled a real estate and equity boom.
+As a result, there was an increase in the volume of credit, which fueled a real estate and stock boom.
 At the beginning of the 1990s, this development culminated in a system-wide banking crisis, which could only be overcome through massive government measures (establishment of bad banks and nationalisation of important banks).
 In the wake of cleaning up the banking crisis, there has been a profound reorganisation of the banking market.
-The Swedish banking market weathered the financial crisis from 2007 onwards relatively well due to targeted support measures.
+The Swedish banking market weathered the financial crisis from 2007 onwards relatively well due to targeted aid measures.